abbasamiri/abbasamiri.github.io/_posts/2021-05-27-entity_in_domain_driven_design.md

 }
 ````

-This class ,obviously, suffers from the *Anemic Domain Model*.
+This class, obviously, suffers from the *Anemic Domain Model*.
 If an application wants to change the `LastName`, it should do that by changing the `LastName` directly.
 The better version would be something like this:

 ````csharp
 public class Person : Entity